It’s not just another day in investing-land as bad news rocks around the planet. Monday’s featured players were in Europe as banks were clobbered.

 So we have a world now awash in debt fueled by central banks and trickling down through the system to private banks, corporations, mortgages, selective home prices and so forth.
 A pox on their houses and policies!
 Nothing’s been fixed, just papered over.

 But, let’s not move too far off where financial markets have descended or the few that rose Monday.
 Stocks were able to cut a could chunk of their losses before the closing bell aided by that pesky 2:15 PM Sell Program Express.
 In other words, the machines took over.

 Market sectors moving higher included: Treasury Bonds (TLT), Gold (GLD), Gold Stocks (GDX), Silver (SLV), Euro (FXE) and little else.

 Below is the heat map from Finviz reflecting those ETF market sectors moving higher (green) and falling (red).
 Dependent on the day (green) may mean leveraged inverse or leveraged short (red).

 Volume was once again heavy and breadth per the WSJ was negative.
 The worrisome trading trend is the HFTs/Machines might actually prevent a sell-off completion given these late day reversal operations which are only designed for day trades.

-It may be the late day buy programs may just delay the help viagra price in canada inevitable collapse drawing out the process.
+It may be the late day buy programs may just delay the inevitable collapse drawing out the process.
 On the other hand, we’ve seen plenty of Turnaround Tuesday’s from the action we’re seeing now.